CivicActions/guidebook/docs/020-about-us/culture.md

 **CivicActions' Accessibility Commitment: Both in our work with the government and here at home, accessibility is never done.**

+We have solidified this commitment through our [CivicActions Accessibility Pledge](https://accessibility.civicactions.com/posts/CivicActions-Accessibility-Pledge).

 ### Serving people of all abilities

 We are passionate about improving government technology to serve the public better, and that includes people of all backgrounds, situations, and abilities.
 Similarly, we want our website and our work to also be accessible to as many people as possible.